 “Lots of ball play can be really hard on your dog’s legs because of all the stopping, starting, turning and jumping that they do, says Dr Cat.

-And while a few minutes’ of ball chasing fun is fine for most dogs, Cat has an important message that ball flingers or tennis ball launchers can actually be quite harmful to your dog.
+And while a few minutes’ of ball chasing fun is fine for most dogs, Cat has an important message: ball flingers or tennis ball launchers can actually be quite harmful to your dog.

-“Fling them in the bin.” she says.
-“They throw the ball so far, so fast, so many times that it puts massive strain through their joints.”
+“Fling them in the bin,” she says.
+“They throw the ball so far, so fast, and so many times that it puts massive strain on their joints.”

 Tennis ball problem one: chew and destroy

 Some dogs just love their toys to death, and that includes tennis balls.
 If your pup chews their balls to bits, it’s not just the expense of replacing them you need to worry about.
 Bits of swallowed ball can cause tummy troubles, including an intestinal obstruction.

 Sometimes those chewed-up lumps of dayglo rubber even need surgery to be removed.

 Teach your dog to roll the ball.

 By redirecting your dog’s chewy energy into a focused learning experience you keep it out of their mouth and instead use it to engage their brain.

 You’re teaching them a new way to entertain themselves with a ball, which will hopefully mean less focus on simply chewing it to pieces.